A travel journal is a must-have for any seasoned traveler who wants a personalized memento from their trip.

 Plan Your Next Trip

 The best time to start planning your next trip is while you’re still on a trip!
-During this trip, you likely discovered things you liked and didn’t.
-It may have opened your eyes to other locales you’ve never considered yet now long to explore.
+You likely discovered things you liked and didn’t.
+It may have opened your eyes to other locales you’ve never considered, yet now long to explore.

 Use the opportunity to consider your next adventure.
-Map out the new places you want to discover and plan to make it a reality.
+Map out the new places you want to discover and plan to make them a reality.

 The 15 Best Travel Journals You Should Consider